-Roofing including roof space

-Repair category 2

-Notes The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-No inspection of the roof covering was undertaken due to the roof type and as such we cannot comment on its condition or otherwise.
-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space Repair category 2 Notes There is a flat roof section.
+This type of roof covering has a limited life only and will require regular maintenance and eventual renewal.
+The roof covering is now of an age where ongoing and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.